-- 9. Children are not allowed in the classroom, lab or Externship sites at any time. - 10.
+- 9. Children are not allowed in the classroom, lab, or Externship sites at any time. - 10.
 Cell phones and pagers must be turned off during class time and are not allowed in the lab or externship settings - 11.
-Students may not operate laboratory equipment or participate in any activity that has a potential for injury without an instructor present.
-No doing any kind of needle sticks without instructor present in room. - 12.
+Students may not operate laboratory equipment or participate in any activity that has a potential for injury without an instructor present such as needle sticks. - 12.
 Materials utilized in the classroom, lab or clinic are to be returned to their proper location and may not be removed. - 13.
-You will be required to practice injections, venipuncture, EKG's on each other.
+You will be required to practice injections, venipunctures, and EKGs on each other.
 If you have a medical condition that would prevent you from doing this, you need to bring a physician's note so it can be placed in your file